vtexdocs/help-center-content/docs/tutorials/en/criar-um-produto-beta.md

 After that, the product will be activated and available in your store.

-<div class="alert alert-info">If the product is not visible on your store after creating it, read the <a href="https://Why is the product not visible on the website?">Why is the product not visible on the website?</a> article to find out how to solve this problem.</div>
+>ℹ️ If the product is not visible on your store after creating it, read the [Why is the product not visible on the website?](https://Why is the product not visible on the website?) article to find out how to solve this problem.

 ## Product